What are the Crucial Pregnancy Tests to Check Baby Health? A Comprehensive Guide| HEH

 When Additional Testing Is Needed?

 Sometimes, more tests are needed to confirm a diagnosis or assess risks.
-For instance, if a 20-week scan shows a placenta issue, more tests like an ultrasound or non-stress test might be needed.
+For instance, if a 20 weeks scan shows a placenta issue, more tests like an ultrasound or non stress test might be needed.

 Emergency Testing Situations